Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: The variational wave function

 \subsection{Vision Transformer}

 One of the most promising architectures in machine-learning applications is the Transformer~\cite{vaswani2017}, which, originally designed for natural language processing tasks, rapidly reached competitive results also in different fields, for example the Vision Transformer (ViT) for image classification tasks~\cite{dosovitskiy2021}.
-Some of us adapted the ViT architecture to study one-dimensional systems~\cite{viteritti2023}, achieving results that are comparable with DMRG on large clusters, and later extended the method to the $J_1$-$J_2$ Heisenberg model on the square lattice~\cite{rende2023}, reaching state-of-the-art results.
+Some of us adapted the ViT architecture to study one-dimensional systems~\cite{viteritti2023}, achieving results that are comparable with DMRG on large clusters.
 In this work, we propose its use to parametrize $V(\boldsymbol{\cdot}; \phi)$ in Eq.~\eqref{eq:composition}, instead the function $f$ is chosen to be: